foocoding/databases/Week2/MAKEME.md

 and use **prepared** statements to write the queries.

 Hint: use [this] (https://github.com/sidorares/node-mysql2) link to read more about prepared statements.
-Don't use connection.query, since this will not have the desired effect
+Don't use connection.query(), since this will not have the desired effect

 1. What is the capital of country X ?
 (Accept X from user)
 2. List all the languages spoken in the region Y (Accept Y from user)